YugenExperience/CapStoneProject/index.md

 ## Deliverable 4:
 #### A summary of my analysis

 After cleaning the data in Microsoft Excel according to the Change Log presented in the previous deliverable, I created a "*rides*" database in PostGreSQL so that I could analyze patterns in the data.
-Each spreadsheet was added to the "*rides*" table with the following code:
+Each spreadsheet (12 total) was added to the "*rides*" table with the following code:

 ~~~ SQL
 COPY rides (